VoxelGroup/Katas.Code.SnakesAndLadders/README.md

 ## General Requirements

-- Application must use the console for input and output
+- Application must use the console for input and output.
-- Use whatever language and frameworks you want. (provide instructions on how to run the application)
+- Use an object oriented languaje, preferably C#. (provide instructions on how to run the application)
 - Implement the requirements focusing on writing the best code you can produce.

 ## Code submission